 NFS Client Configuration For My Dummy Colleagues

 NFS (Network File System) is the most popular file sharing for Linux systems to access files from remote client.
 NFS can be very troublesome because of misconfiguration.
-The most challenges with NFS is network interruption and connection problem between client and server.
+The most challenges with NFS is network interruption and connection problem between NFS client and NFS server.

 You can reduce NFS problems by using right configurations and parameters during mounting to a mountpoint.